rebleo/programming4artists/README.md

 ##### Week 9 -- April 11
 * Final Project Proposals
+* Workshop

 ###### Assignment:
+* Begin your final project by creating a timeline for its creation.
+This can include production as well as technical research.
+Think about creating a q&d prototype.
-* Optional Reading: Alexander Galloway - Internet Art
+* Optional Reading: Alexander Galloway - [Internet Art](http://oldobjectsnewideas.com/_reading/protocol7.pdf)
 ___

 ##### Week 10 -- April 18